Using the PointCloudFilter

 @Component(z) > -1.97 && @Component(z) < 2.44

-As you can see, the roof is now filtered, and you can see inside the building.
+In the Data Preview window, we can see that the roof is filtered and we can see inside the building:

 Multiple Filters